zizroc/iep_model/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-iep_model is an integrated system model under development for the Iterative Eden Project.
+The iep_model is an integrated system model framework under development for the Iterative Eden Project.

 ## Structure

-The Model is organized into 3 classes of files: (1) module files (e.g., 'crops.R' and 'crop_manager.R') that define model class structures and logic; (2) data files (e.g., 'policy_data.R') that shape raw data sources into data frames that may be passed to the module files; and (3) a simulator ('simulator.R') that calls and sequences the modules.
+The Model is organized into 3 kinds of files: (1) module files (e.g., 'crops.R' and 'crop_manager.R') that define model class structures and logic; (2) data files (e.g., 'policy_data.R') that shape raw data sources into data frames that may be passed to the module files; and (3) a simulator ('simulator.R') that calls and sequences the modules.
 The module files live in the /R directory; and the data files live in the /data directory, nested within /R. The simulator file lives in a separate /simulator directory.

 There are 2 main types of module files: (i) state files and (ii) state manager files.
 State files (e.g., 'crops.R') contain R6 classes of abstract system states, and they must be given an instance (i.e., have their initially empty parameters mapped to a country, a year, a state of this country's crops, etc.).
 State files also contain data frames that work like a memory of the different parameter values the state files have had through time, for different countries, and so on.
 State files are instantiated at country-level by the simulator file.
 State manager files contain functions that cause, and logic that constrains, changes in state files' parameters as the simulator evolves states time-step by time-step.
 State manager functions may also contain logic that constrains spatial changes (e.g., cropland area must be smaller than a country's total land area).